Davidevlops/My-2024/README.md

 To fully concentrate on his project, I had to resign at the school i teaching around september because i'm really not good at multitasking.
 Moreover, his project was too demanding.

-Focusing on the project was one the mistakes i made as i later discovered the guy dosen't really knows what he wants.
+Focusing on the project was one the ugliest mistakes i made as i later discovered the guy dosen't really knows what he wants.
 I was both the software architect of the project and at the time the tech lead.
 I had planned how many algorithms would be written and many times he would come suggesting another kind of solution that isn't robust.
 I would explain to him that i had properly thought about my solution and the trade offs rather than his solution but he wanted something fast.
 It became painful but i persevered.

 In the middle of the month of October, The national grid was down and i needed to complete a part of the web app as i would be giving a report on it the friday of that week so i decided to go to University of Ibadan to use power I got to UI and i wasn't disspointed as they had light.